 “Sensitive data” is a broad word - salaries, PII, PHI, pricing, pre-release financials.
 The common thread is that most reads are fine and a few are catastrophic.
 EQQ gives you the knobs to separate the two without a custom app.

-Three layers of scope
+Three layers of scope that map to every major compliance framework

 Security → Users - each account carries a role that determines which databases and queries it can reach.